signalfx/lambda-python/README.rst

 .. code:: pip install signalfx_lambda

-To add a wrapper, there are two options.
-You can add a wrapper via
+To add a wrapper, you can create your own wrapper or use a wrapper generated from SignalFx.
+Review the correct option below.

-**Option 1: Create and add your own wrapper
+*Option 1: Create and add your own wrapper

 1. Access your AWS console.
 2. In the landing page, under **Compute**, click **Lamba**.